-A group of people gathered outside holding up different flags from over 20 countries.
+A group of people gathered outside on the UC Davis campus holding up different flags from over 20 countries.

 Over the past two decades, UC Davis has twice won recognition as a top producer of Fulbright U.S. students, helping bring a piece of Davis to the world.
 (Gregory Urquiaga/UC Davis)